maxschommer/DistributedGraphics/docs/README.md

 #### Fragmentation Pt.
 II
 This [video](https://github.com/maxschommer/SoftSys_Terminally_Eeeel/blob/master/Work_in_Progress/Video5/diseased_rays.gif)
-is similar to the previous video but at a higher decay rate.
+is similar to the previous video but at a higher and more destructive decay rate.

 #### Morning Rays
 This [video](https://github.com/maxschommer/SoftSys_Terminally_Eeeel/blob/master/Work_in_Progress/Video1/morning_rays.gif)
-moves the light source upwards, imitating a sun rising.
+showcases the upwards movement of the light source, imitating a rising sun.

 #### Sphere
 This [video](https://github.com/maxschommer/SoftSys_Terminally_Eeeel/blob/master/Work_in_Progress/Video6/moviefast.gif)